Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Wondrous Item
 - Attunement

 **Blessing**: You learn the bless spell and can cast it once a day without using a spell slot.
-Whenever you cast bless, you can spend an additional third level spell slot, or higher, to empower it.
-An empowered bless spells dice increases to 1d6 and heals the blessed creature equal to the number rolled on the bless dice whenever they make an attack roll or saving throw.
+Whenever you cast bless, you can spend an additional second level spell slot, or higher, to empower it.
+An empowered bless spells dice increases to 1d6 and gives user temporary hit points equal to the roll.

 **Chosen**: You are always under the blessed condition.